 Reduce SSL cost and maintenance by using a single certificate for multiple websites using SAN certificate

 You might be thinking this is wildcard SSL but let me tell you – it’s slightly different.
-In SAN certificate, you can have multiple complete CN.
+In the SAN certificate, you can have multiple complete CN.

 I can have above all and much more in a just single certificate.
 This means I just have to buy one cert and use in multiple URLs.